Organosolv: Alcell

 The Alcohol Pulping and Recovery (APR) process treats wood in 3 stages, each using increasingly cleaner solvent.
 The important process parameters are extraction time, temperature, solvent composition and pH.
 Pilot plant operation has shown that ethanol pulping produces pulp superior to sulphite pulp at a lower cost.
 Lignin and hemicellulose are recovered in high yields.
 In 1987 the APR process was renamed the Alcell process.
-The process uses aqueous ethanol solutions (40–60% v/v) to delignifying wood at temperatures from 180–210 °C and 2–3.5 MPa.
+The process uses aqueous ethanol solutions (40–60% v/v) to delignifying wood at temperatures from 180 to 210 °C and 2–3.5 MPa.
 Solvent is recovered with flash evaporation, vapour condensation and vacuum stripping.

 A demonstration organosolv pulp mill operated in Miramichi, New Brunswick, Canada from 1989 to 1996 using the Alcell process.
 Repap owned the IP to the process when taken over by hedge funds in 1997.
 The pilot plant boasted superior environmental performance, excellent bleached pulp, an economically attractive scale of 300 tons/day and commercially attractive by-products.
 It is said that the technology can be used to exploit small regions of hardwood resource that could not support a modern sized kraft mill.